CSFM93/sheet2nft/README.md

 7. After clicking the button mentioned above, We will use your Ethereum account to call a smart contract that uses Chainlink to make an HTTP GET request to Sheet2site server (Kovan network only).
 The request contains your projectId and sheetId.
 8. The server will use the data sent in the request and fetch the desired Google Sheet data.
 After that, it will download and store the images in a temporary local folder.
 9. Once the images are stored locally, the server will use Moralis to upload all of them to a folder in IPFS.
-10. The server will get the images URIs in IPFS, use them to create a metadata file for each image URI and then use Moralis upload every metadata file to a folder in IPFS
+10. The server will get the images URIs in IPFS, use them to create a metadata file for each image URI, and then use Moralis upload every metadata file to a folder in IPFS
 11. Once every metadata file is uploaded, the server will take the metadata URI and use it to create an Ethereum smart contract file.
 After the smart contract file with your metadata URI is created, the server will use Moralis to store this file in IPFS.
 12. Finally, the server will use Moralis to update your project with the number of items, images, metadata, and contract URI.
 13. The only thing left for you to do is copy your contract URI, paste it in the Remix IDE and deploy it